telekosmos/documentation/README.md

 of [ES6 & ES7 features](https://github.com/lukehoban/es6features), as well
 as [Flow](http://flowtype.org/) type annotations.

+> Note this is a fork of the main repo and provides, in branch `feat/sourcecode`, the chance to __display the very source code__ along with the generated documentation.

 **Powerful inference**

 By statically analyzing your JavaScript code, documentation.js can write